 As discussed in this Kenzai Pulse article, the body has a very strong homeostatic balancing system to maintain the correct internal pH to sustain life.
 There’s simply no way drinking a bottle of alkaline water will change the acidity of the body.
 If that were true, we’d never have survived the evolutionary pressures of life on Earth.

 Alkaline waters rely on you to make a simple logical mistake.
 “Acid is bad.
 I don’t want to have acid in my body.
 This water is the opposite of acid.
 Therefore it will help me become less acidic.”
 The truth is, your body is way smarter than you, and employs both acids and bases in the correct time and place to keep you alive.
 Trust it and don’t bother with the alkaline food and drink trend.

 You’ll notice a pattern in all these new, improved water ideas.
-They’re all built around getting you to pay more for water that’s not available at home.
-Don’t give your hard-earned money to water grifters that are scamming you.
+They’re all built around getting you to pay more for water and ignore the perfectly good water you have at home.
+Don’t give your hard-earned money to water grifters who are scamming you.

 Fitness can be confusing and complicated.
 But water and hydration are wonderfully simple.
 When it comes to water, take the win.
 You don’t need to overthink your water consumption.

 Here’s how to get it right:

 - Start the day with a glass of water.
 You lose water all night as you sleep.
 Top-up when you wake up.